 CPSC 540: The Politics of the Multinational Corporation.

-3 credits Study of impact of MNCs on the international system and national politics and economics, particularly in the Third-World; special emphasis on the issues of development, dependency, sovereignty and control.
+Study of impact of MNCs on the international system and national politics and economics, particularly in the Third-World; special emphasis on the issue of development, dependency, sovereignty and control.

 CPSC 541: Politics and Education.